Adaptive Wing Loss for Robust Face Alignment via Heatmap Regression: Experiments

 Evaluation on the effectiveness of different modules is shown in Table~\ref{table:Ablation}.
 The dataset used for ablation study is WFLW.
+During training and testing, faces are cropped from ground truth landmarks.
 Note the baseline model (model trained with MSE) underperforms the state-of-the-art.
-To compare with a naive weight mask, we introduced a baseline weight map WM\textsubscript{base} = \^{H}W+1, where W = 10.
-Note that only with a different loss function, our method is able to outperform Wing~\cite{Feng_Wing_Loss} and LAB~\cite{LAB} by a significant margin.
+To compare with a naive weight mask without focus on hard negative pixels, we introduced a baseline weight map $WM\textsubscript{base} = \hat{H}W+1$, where $W = 10$.
 The major contribution comes from Adaptive Wing loss, which improves the benchmark by 0.74\%.
 All other modules contributed incrementally to the localization performance, our Weighted Loss Map improves 0.25\%, boundary prediction and coordinates encoding are able to contribute another 0.09\%.
-Our Weighted Loss Map also outperforms WM\textsubscript{base} by a considerable margin, thanks to its ability to focus on hard background pixels.
+Our Weighted Loss Map also outperforms $WM\textsubscript{base}$ by a considerable margin, thanks to its ability to focus on hard background pixels.